cloudflare/cloudflare-docs/content/ssl/ssl-for-saas/hostname-specific-behavior/custom-origin.md

 {{<Aside type="note">}}

-Currently, SNI Rewrite is not supported for **wildcard** custom hostnames.
-Subdomains covered by a wildcard Custom Hostname send the custom origin server name as the SNI value.
+Currently, SNI Rewrite is not supported for wildcard custom hostnames.
+Subdomains covered by a wildcard custom hostname send the custom origin server name as the SNI value.

 {{</Aside>}}